 The Value of Healthcare Data

 Over time the value of healthcare data has increased over other types of identity data.
 It may not be clear why but there are some differences mentioned in the panel discussion that may account for it.
 One thing that is different in healthcare is that everyone has a medical record and that doesn’t change over a lifetime.
 “If you have a credit card number breach, you easily call the number on the back of the card and get a new card sent to you immediately.
 They shut it down.
 For medical records, there’s no way to shut it down,” stated Steve Gwizdala of ForgeRock.
 The motivation here is to commit insurance fraud.
 If a criminal can impersonate a member and create fraudulent activity, there’s no fast way to shut that down.
 The National Health Care Anti-Fraud Association estimates that healthcare fraud costs the industry $68B annually.

 Identity theft is common across all industries.
 Criminals can use any identity (repeatedly) to steal unrelated to healthcare like opening a credit card or getting a loan.
 Health plans are aware that data theft is a serious issue.
 “Data is out there and can be used.
 Focus has shifted from how much is the data worth to how can you protect the organization.
 How can losing that data affect the organization from the perspective of member trust,” offered CISO Devin Shirley from a health payer organization.
-To maintain member trust, health plan organizations are adapting their strategy to manage cyber threats and the new data inputs, while maintaining a positive user experience.
+To maintain member trust, health plan organizations are adapting their strategy to manage cyber threats and the new data inputs, while maintaining a positive healthcare digital experience.